research

 The models for our research are nematodes, which lead virtually every lifestyle known to animals and include microbivores, omnivores, predators, and parasites of insects, vertebrates, and plants.
 The functional diversity of nematodes, which may be the most abundant and species-rich animals on earth, is reflected in their mouthparts.
 Our lab aims to understand the evolution of this diversity through approaches integrating developmental genetics, phylogenetics, genomics, and natural history.

-The main reference point for our research is the "shark-tooth" nematode Pristionchus pacificus.
+The main reference point for our research is the shark-tooth nematode Pristionchus pacificus.

 This species has a structural innovation, moveable teeth that allow